danielmiessler/SecLists/.github/ISSUE_TEMPLATE/bug_report.md

 **Checklist**
 <!-- Tick if applicable -->

-- [ ] I have read through the the template and have filled in them in for the bug report.
+- [ ] I have read through and filled in the template.
-- [ ] I am opening this issue to later refer it in a pull request.
+- [ ] I intend to refer to this issue in a pull request that I wil open later.